Mash-ups

 Please note, if you choose to filter out mash-up itineraries this will impact:

-• Stats: the information returned for minPrice, minDuration etc will still include mass-up itineraries
+- Stats: the information returned for minPrice, minDuration etc will still include mash-up itineraries